manuelscurti/libnetfile/README.md

 ## Proposed solution

 LIBNETFILE
 a NETFILE is a file descriptor associated with a socket. with this library you define a NETFILE to declare where you will get that file and where it has to be saved in the local file system. a NETCOMM is a structure to manage protocol messages before and after the start of the file transfer.

 ```
-sequential_server	---
-			       	  |
-			       	  v
-  				       -----> server_core <---> libnetfile <---> client
+sequential_server/concurrent_server <------> server_core <------> libnetfile <------> client
-				   	  ^
-				   	  |
-concurrent_server	---
 ```

 ## Example usage